stratum/stratum/stratum/hal/bin/barefoot/README.build.md

 **This method is recommended for most users as well as automated builds.**

+**The SDE must be built inside the Stratum development Docker container, else there will be linking errors!**

 #### Step 1: Generate the SDE install tarball
 The first step is to build the SDE: